Fall of Angkor: Second Siamese occupation (1394)

+By then, Khmer prince Ponhea Yat had fled and gone to lead an army based in Srey Santhor.
+The national liberation movement led by this prince was growing rapidly.
+Five months later, the Khmer army was able to recapture Angkor.
+Ponhea Prek was also killed by Ponhea Yat.
+After liberating the capital, Ponhea Yat ascended the throne with the title Raja Aungkar Preah Paramrajathiraj.

-Third invasion and fall of Angkor in 1431
+Fall of Angkor in 1431

-In 1431, the Siamese captured the capital of Angkor after a third invasion.
-Ayutthaya established a governorship in Angkor for a short period and then abandoned it.
+In 1431, Angkor was sacked and looted by Siamese King Borommarachathirat II.
+Khmer King Ponhea Yat was forced to flee Yasodharapura as it was indefensible against attack by the Siamese.
+Ponhea Yat first resettled in Basan (Srey Santhor), but after it became flooded, he fled to Chaktomuk (now part of Phnom Penh).

 Factors

 There continues to be some debate over the fall of Angkor.
 The fall of Angkor has been attributed to a variety of factors, of both human and natural origin.

 Human factors

 Military defeat

-The main reason for the fall of Angkor, especially according to Thai historians, the Siamese attack in 1431 which caused the Khmer to abandon Angkor and to retreat south-eastwards.
+The main reason for the fall of Angkor, especially according to Thai historians, is the Suphannaphum dynasty attack in 1431, which caused the Khmer to abandon Angkor and to retreat south-eastwards.

 Some believe that Champa warriors from Southeast Asia may have sacked the city for its wealth.

-A collapse of the hydraulic city
+Collapse of the hydraulic city

 Command of water played an important role in the rise and fall of Angkor, and scholars using satellite technology are only now beginning to fathom the true size and achievement of medieval Khmer society.
 Once abandoned after the reign of Suryavarman II, stagnating reservoirs attracting mosquitoes may have been the cause spreading malaria as this was also the period in which this disease was introduced in Southeast Asia.

 Groslier argues the fall of Angkor was partly brought on by an imbalance in the ecosystem that was caused by the extension of irrigated rice fields and hydraulic cities into formerly forested land in Cambodia, and was therefore an ecological crisis induced by mankind.

 A more Malthusian argument that with excessive population growth, Angkor was unable to feed its own population which led to social unrest and eventually societal collapse.